this photographer is redefining the male gaze for today’s post-binary world | read | i-D

 "I feel that the term 'male gaze' has become dated," Joseph Barrett explains over email.
 "The original term proposes the idea of heterosexual man looking at heterosexual woman, but in the series I am a heterosexual man looking at other men," he continues.

-Look: What does beauty mean to our favourite young photographers?
+Look: What does beauty mean to our favorite young photographers?
 We asked the new generation of image makers to explore the changing perceptions of beauty with their cameras.

 "The depiction of male models in fashion photography is currently behind the times of our society," he explains.
-"Modern masculinity no longer just means chiselled bodies and strong jaw lines."
+"Modern masculinity no longer just means chiseled bodies and strong jaw lines."
 Any lingering hegemonic macho bravado is stripped away as we discover Barrett's spectrum of man.
-As we follow his lens, viewers discover an intimacy, sensitivity and vulnerability that is rarely documented.
-"I hope people walk away with a broader sense of what it means to be male, and a more open-minded view on beauty in general."
+As we follow his lens, viewers discover an intimacy, sensitivity, and vulnerability that is rarely documented.
+"I hope people walk away with a broader sense of what it means to be male and a more open-minded view on beauty in general."

 Read: This drag artist is confounding perceptions of beauty with her own gender dysphoria.